semluc/Rnotes/_docs/CFA.md

 this command will copy the model fit indices to our clipboard.
 Just paste it into the excel file, which you can download here.
 The model indices will be interpreted on the right.
+I use [this](/other/Modelfit from R) how to use it.
+Excel-file to quickly interpret modelfit.

 ``` r
 semTools::clipboard(fit.cfa.pers,what = "fit")